SpectrixDev/discord-phone-call-bot-IFTTT/README.md

 "prefix": Used to "talk to" your bot.
 You can also mention the bot by default to run commands, but you also need a prefix.
 "callCoolDown": Set a cooldown between how long users can use the call command.
 I recommend 30 seconds or more (this is per user)
+"maxMsgLength": Int: The max amount of characters for the message to be read aloud over the phone call.
+Should be less than 2000, I recommend 250
 "eventName": The event name from your webhook "IFTTTkey": The IFTTT token/key that you got from the webhook settings URL thingy "discordToken": Your bot token from the Discord developer portal in the bot section (NOT client secret/client ID)